 Today, Itapira Industrial Park includes a Pharmochemical plant, where Active Pharmaceutical inputs (APIs) are manufactured for Cristália to market locally and to export; two Pharmaceutical plants; facilities dedicated to Research, Development & Innovation; one Cytostatics plant, and; one Biotechnology plant and one Biotechnology- Anaerobics plant, the former established in 2013, and the latter in 2014.

-AThe Oncology Pharmochemical plant dedicated to the manufacturing of APIs for cancer therapies is expected to be opened anytime during the 2nd half of 2018.
+The Oncology Pharmochemical plant dedicated to the manufacturing of APIs for cancer therapies is expected to be opened in 2019.

-The construction of the Biotechnology Manufacturing plant enabled, for the first time in Brazil, the manufacturing of human growth hormone (somatropin); the monoclonal antibody trastuzumab, for breast cancer treatment, and; the chimeric protein etanercept, for rheumatoid arthritis and psoriasis.
+The construction of the Biotechnology Manufacturing plant enabled, for the first time in Brazil, the manufacturing of human growth hormone (somatropin); and the chimeric protein etanercept, for rheumatoid arthritis and psoriasis.

 At the Biotechnology – Anaerobics plant, our animal-free enzyme collagenase is manufactured.